 - LASIK is a less demanding procedure for eye surgeons, while SMILE is newer and requires more intensive training.
 Fewer surgeons specialize in SMILE.

-- LASIK has been around for about 20 years, and there are few new developments with the procedure.
+- LASIK has been around for about 30 years.
 SMILE is new to the U.S. and there are exciting developments, according to eye surgeons.

 Similar Pros & Cons

 There are several pros and cons to both SMILE and LASIK eye surgeries, and many of the benefits and detriments overlap.
 For example, both procedures are quick outpatient procedures.
 Both are safe with minimal risk of side effects and a high rate of success in clinical studies.
 The healing time for both is also very short, so most patients experience improved vision in just a few days.